f1lem0n/vcw/README.md

     └── titles.txt
 ```

+Obviously, you will need some more audio and image files.
+Please mind that after the video is created, the used image is deleted
+to prevent using the same image for 2 different videos.
-Remember to put `{tracklist}` keyword into your description template
+Also remember to put `{tracklist}` keyword into your description template
 as this will be used to create a custom description for the video containing the tracklist.

 ## Usage